Bigger Tax Refund Than Expected?

 Military and Civilian Employer Withhold Too Much

-If you’re a retired Colonel/Captain or higher you probably noticed that your pay went up in December.
-It really wasn’t a Christmas bonus.
+If you’re a retired Colonel/Captain or higher you probably noticed that your Active-Duty pay went up each December (It really wasn’t a Christmas bonus).
 Social Security is only withheld on a portion of your base pay (and none at all on your retirement pay).
-For last year, that amount was $127,200 (It is $128,400 for 2018).
-If your total wages were more than $127,200 last year, and you retired last year you probably had too much Social Security tax withheld.
+For 2021 that amount was $142,800 (It is $147,000 for 2022).
+If your total wages were more than $142,800 last year, and you also retired last year you probably had too much Social Security tax withheld.
 Here is an example…

 - You were hired shortly after that into a $200,000 a year job and your pay from that job was $100,000

-- You have $2,592 available for paying your income tax or refund
+- You paid $1,810 in excess Social Security taxes and that amount available for paying your income tax due or increasing your refund

 Next Year Won’t Be the Same